 In 2011, Nick moved to Missoula, Montana, where he earned a Master’s in Environmental Studies at the University of Montana and founded the student-led Blue Skies Campaign.
 Blue Skies helped grow and escalate the grassroots resistance to coal mine-for-export projects by organizing large rallies, creative protests, and nonviolent direct action in Western Montana.
 After finishing his MS, Nick expanded his involvement in Montana’s climate justice movement, working with UM students to launch a fossil fuel divestment campaign and co-founding a local chapter of the international climate activist organization 350.org.

 Nick began working on an M.Ed in Environmental Education at Western Washington University in 2016.
-His final capstone project, “White Guy Hiking: How I Learned to Think Critically About My Ecological Identity,” explored the themes of environmental injustice, race, and privilege.
-In 2018, he founded Reconnect Earth, which leads backpacking trips for college-age students focused on exploring environmental issues, social justice in outdoor spaces, and grassroots organizing skills.
-As an environmental educator Nick has also taught outdoor skills to elementary school students, taken high schoolers canoeing in North Cascades National Park, and led classes on natural history topics for Whatcom Community College’s Community Education program.
+His final capstone project, “White Guy Hiking: How I Learned to Think Critically About My Ecological Identity,” explores the themes of environmental injustice, race, and privilege.
+As an environmental educator he has taught outdoor skills to elementary school students, taken high schoolers canoeing in the wilderness, led backpacking trips for college students in Washington’s North Cascades, and taught classes for adults on Northwest natural history.

-Nick has been writing about climate activism and environmental issues for almost as long as he has been an activist.
-His articles and opinion pieces on these topics have appeared in Salon, Common Dreams, Vox Populi, the Missoulian, the Oregonian, and the Guardian, among other publications, and he is a regular contributor to Waging Nonviolence and ForceChange.com.
+Nick has been writing about climate activism and environmental issues for almost two decades.
+His articles and opinion pieces on these topics have appeared in Salon, Common Dreams, Vox Populi, In These Times, The Revelator, the Missoulian, the Oregonian, and the Guardian, among other publications, and he is a regular contributor to Waging Nonviolence and Columbia Insight.
 He has also written fiction for Exterminating Angel Press and about natural history topics for the Methow Naturalist and 1889 Magazine.